-Lighting will be determined during the detailed site plan application.
-Nevertheless, the anticipated lighting will not have adverse impacts on the adjoining and abutting lands given the configuration of the site.
+Lighting will be determined during the detailed site plan application, and will comply with the MUTC Plan.

 (n) Avoid public use easements for infrastructure, including sidewalks.

 24-4104.
 Grading.

 The submission of general grading plans and a Tree Conservation Plan Type 1 (TCP-1) is required for both minor and major subdivisions in order to efficiently plan the subdivision layout, which includes but is not limited to stormwater management, street grades, tree preservation, water and sewerage, and parkland.
 The submission of a general grading plan, at two-foot contours, shall be required with an application for a preliminary plan of major subdivision and may be required for a preliminary plan of minor subdivision, unless waived by the Planning Director.